Copyright © SurveySparrow Inc. 2024Privacy Policy Terms of Service SurveySparrow Inc.

 Build the necessary infrastructure

 You need to create an infrastructure that smoothly bridges the remote and on-premise environments so your employees can effectively work together.
-It involves investing in technologies like new communication tools and on-premise video conferencing equipment.
+It involves investing in technologies like new communication tools and on-premise video conferencing equipment, as well as implementing cybersecurity measures such as the use of VPNs to ensure secure remote access and protect sensitive data across your network.

 Build a virtual community